-PREC1-S4 Height Activity Status where compliance not

-achieved:

-PREC1 within 1.
-The maximum height of any building or structure RDIS

-Town Centre Zone shall not exceed 7.5m above ground level,

-(outside a except a gable roof may exceed the maximum Matters of discretion are restricted to:

-Specific Control height by no more than 1m. a.
-The consistency of the

-Area) 156 proposal with the Takapō /

-8.5m Lake Tekapo Character Design

-Guide contained in Appendix 2.

-· 7.5m b.
-The impact of the height on

-views to the lake.

-c.
-The location, design, scale and

-appearance of the building or

-structure.

-2.7m d.
-Adverse effects on the

-streetscape.

-e.
-Adverse effects on the amenity

-values of neighbours on sites

-2.7m containing residential or other

-sensitive activities, including

-visual dominance, shading and

-effects on privacy.

-PREC1 within the 1.
-The maximum height of any building or f.
-The extent to which the

-Medium Density structure shall be 7.5m above ground level increase in height is necessary

-Residential Zone except a gable roof may exceed the maximum due to the functional and

-(outside a height by no more than 1m. operational requirements of an

-Specific Control 2.
-All floors shall have a minimum ceiling height of activity.

-Area) and 2.7m.
-157

-Neighbourhood

-Centre Zone

-4

-Specific Control 3.
-The maximum height of any building or

-Area 6- Top of structure shall be 5m above ground level.

-Terrace 4

-Specific Control 4.
-The maximum height of any building or

-Area 7 - Bottom structure shall be 12m above ground level, or

-of Terrace the height of the nearest point of the terrace

-top, whichever is the lesser.

-PREC1-S5 No Build Areas Activity Status where compliance not

-achieved:

-PREC1 1.
-No building or structure shall be located within NC

-an identified No Build Area.
+PREC1-S4 Height Activity Status where compliance not achieved: PREC1 within Town Centre Zone (outside a Specific Control Area) The maximum height of any building or structure shall not exceed 7.5m above ground level, except a gable roof may exceed the maximum height by no more than 1m.
+8.5m 7.5m RDIS Matters of discretion are restricted to: a.
+The consistency of the proposal with the Takapō / Lake Tekapo Character Design Guide contained in Appendix 2. b.
+The impact of the height on views to the lake. c.
+The location, design, scale and appearance of the building or structure. d.
+Adverse effects on the streetscape. e.
+Adverse effects on the amenity values of neighbours on sites containing residential or other sensitive activities, including visual dominance, shading and effects on privacy.
+PREC1 within the Medium Density Residential Zone (outside a Specific Control Area) and Neighbourhood Centre Zone The maximum height of any building or structure shall be 7.5m above ground level except a gable roof may exceed the maximum height by no more than 1m.
+All floors shall have a minimum ceiling height of 2.7m.
+155 f.
+The extent to which the increase in height is necessary due to the functional and operational requirements of an activity.
+Specific Control Area 6- Top of Terrace The maximum height of any building or structure shall be 5m above ground level. - Specific Control Area 7 - Bottom of Terrace The maximum height of any building or structure shall be 12m above ground level, or the height of the nearest point of the terrace top, whichever is the lesser.
+PREC1-S5 No Build Areas Activity Status where compliance not achieved: PREC1 No building or structure shall be located within an identified No Build Area.
+NC

-$^{^{\}rm 156}$ Consequential amendment arising from TL&GL (121) $^{\rm 157}$ TL&GL (121)
+$^{154}$ Consequential amendment arising from TL&GL (121) $^{155}$ TL&GL (121)